singh-gurjit/Salesforce/README.md

 # Salesforce Code Snippets

-It includes code snippets for Apex and LWC (HTML, Javascript, CSS and XML).
+It includes code snippets for Apex and LWC (HTML, Javascript, graphQuery, CSS, and XML).

 ## Features